Cherry Chai Manhattan

 Instructions

 1. To make the cinnamon simple syrup, combine the cinnamon sticks with the water and sugar, bring to a boil, and then reduce to a low boil.
 Boil until the mixture has reduced significantly and turned a light amber color.
 It should be thick enough to coat the back of a spoon.
-Keep an eye on it and don't let it go too far.

 2. Strain the simple syrup through a fine-mesh sieve to remove any wayward cinnamon stick bits.